jtauber/pyuca/README.md

     c = Collator()

     sorted_words = sorted(words, key=c.sort_key)

+``Collator`` takes an optional filename if you need to tailor the collation for your specific language usage.

+## License

 Python code is made available under an MIT license (see `LICENSE`).
 `allkeys.txt` is made available under the similar license defined in